 Greens Coulee - Savanna Oaks

 The Greens Coulee nature preserve includes 81 acres protected by the Conservancy adjacent to the City of Onalaska’s Greens Coulee Park.
 This protected bluff land above Onalaska occurred in two acquisitions, the 51 acre Savanna Oaks Tract in December of 2009 and the 30-acre Elmwood Partners Tract in December of 2010.
-The property is partly in the city and partly in the Town of Onalaska.
+The property is located in the city of Onalaska.
 These acquisitions were made under a cooperative agreement between the City of Onalaska and the Conservancy.

 The land is managed as natural habitat and is part of the larger city Greenway Project with a connection to the Greens Coulee Park bluff.
 Hiking and other non-motorized uses such as cross country skiing and bird watching are encouraged.

 The bluff property allows visitors a chance to explore a unique landscape that would have been prevalent hundreds of years ago.
 It features bluff prairie and oak savanna that have become increasingly rare due to development, mining, and agriculture.
 Visitors will enjoy the sweeping views of the Mississippi River Valley from the bluff tops, the mushroom rock formations, and diverse wildlife habitat.

 The property is available for public use.
-In addition to activities such as snow shoeing, hiking, and bird watching, hunting is allowed according to City and Town ordinance.
-Interested hunters may contact the City Parks Department at 608-781-9560 for that portion of the land within City limits, and the Township at 608-783-4958 for that portion of the land within the Town of Onalaska.
+In addition to activities such as snow shoeing, hiking, and bird watching, bow hunting is allowed according to the state and city ordinances.
+Interested hunters may contact the City Parks Department at 608-781-9560 for any additional information.

 Please review the downloadable trail map for activities allowed/not allowed on the property.